Instagram Sensation Alexa Dellanos Flaunts Killer Curves In Skimpy Black Bikini

 Alexa is posing with one leg slightly in front of the other, in a way that further accentuates the curves of her body.
 The model accessorized her look with a pair of mirrored glasses, which she is wearing on her head.

 As of the time of this writing, the post — which Alexa shared with her 1.4 million-plus Instagram followers — had garnered more than 35,300 likes in just a couple of hours of being posted.
 The same time period also racked up just shy of 400 comments, which will likely continue to pour in throughout the evening.
-Users of the social media app who are fans of the Instagram model took to the comments section to praise her beauty and to share their admiration for her, while also engaging with her inspirational caption.
+Users of the social media app, who are fans of the Instagram model, took to the comments section to praise her beauty and to share their admiration for her, while also engaging with her inspirational caption.

 “Caption!!!!! [double heart emoji] love you!” one user chimed in.